Best Manufacturing ERP: Top 6 Software Solutions in 2023

 Smaller companies are often at a disadvantage and IT professionals may not be on staff.
 Additionally, the extensive capital outlay for new systems may not be feasible for smaller manufacturers.
-As a result, the founder or decision maker risk choosing a system that is too weak or too strong, or one that requires such a deep learning curve from already overtaxed staff that full functionality may never be realized.
+As a result, the business owner or decision-maker risks choosing a system that is too weak or too strong, or one that has such a deep learning curve for already overtaxed staff that full functionality may never be realized.

-If these challenges are real for the selection of any critical software, it is especially true when a company reaches scale and complexity and finds themselves in need of a robust, right-sized ERP system.
+If these challenges are real for the selection of any critical software, it is especially true when a company reaches scale and complexity and finds itself in need of a robust, right-sized ERP system.
 And if the challenges exist for selecting critical software for a singular functional area, then those challenges multiply for an important decision involving a software system that will drive most, and in some cases all, of a company’s core business functions for many years.

-MRP Systems and ERP Systems
+MRP systems and ERP systems

 To make the best choice among existing platforms, it is best to first understand the difference between an MRP and an ERP.
-An MRP, or Manufacturing Resources Planning system, is a production focused control system that encompasses production planning, scheduling and inventory of components, raw materials and other parts or assemblies required to produce finished goods.
+An MRP, or Manufacturing Resources Planning system, is a production-focused control system that encompasses production planning, scheduling, and inventory of components, raw materials, and other parts or assemblies required to produce finished goods.
 Specifically, an MRP system ensures that material and equipment are available for production and allows for the planning of any associated purchasing.

 An ERP, or Enterprise Resource Planning System, has all the elements of an MRP for production, shop floor control, and purchasing; but it also provides systemized management and data analysis for financial and sales functions, all optimized for a manufacturing environment.
-An ERP system will include financial integration of functions such as Accounts Payable and Accounts Receivable, Customer Retention Management (CRM), fixed asset monitoring and other key administrative and financial functions.
+An ERP system will include financial integration of functions such as Accounts Payable and Accounts Receivable, Customer Relationship Management (CRM), fixed asset monitoring, and other key administrative and financial functions.
 This allows for the integration and management of all company functions and leverages automation and real-time data analysis to improve the performance of the company.

-Benefits of ERP Systems for Small Enterprises
+Benefits of ERP systems for small enterprises

 Secondly, an ERP system can eliminate “fragmentation”.
 Fragmentation occurs when a company uses numerous software systems from department to department to accomplish the initial growth experienced by the enterprise.
-The problem arises as to the company scales and as product offerings and manufacturing volume begin to exceed the combination of different system’s capabilities for providing organization and control of production processes as well as back-office functions.
+The problem arises when the company scales and product offerings and manufacturing volume begin to exceed the combination of different systems’ capabilities for providing organization and control of production processes as well as back-office functions.

 Finally, a company may have diversified its product line with new and more complex iterations that explode the associated bill of materials required to produce.
 This bogs down the planning and purchasing required to feed the bill of materials and introduces inefficiency into the operation that extends throughout the manufacturing process.
 An ERP system can process the data and provide clear, organized, and automated functionality to manage core business functions and operate manufacturing efficiently and with the right level of material availability.